rustwasm/wasm-bindgen/DESIGN.md

   free the space we allocated to pass the string argument once the function call is done.

-At this point it may be preditable, but let's take a look at the Rust side of things as well
+At this point it may be predictable, but let's take a look at the Rust side of things as well

 ```rust